Staff costs are the largest outgoing cost for many organisations with regular payments to employees, HMRC, pension companies and benefits providers.

-As businesses look for the best way to tackle challenges like auto-enrolment and strive for greater control over costs, HR and Payroll systems must become seamless.
+As businesses look for the best way to tackle challenges like auto-enrollment and strive for greater control over costs, HR and Payroll systems must become seamless.
 Responsibility and accountability for payroll data needs to be passed from the Payroll Administrator to HR, managers and employees.

 Remove admin from Payroll

 Consider a business of a thousand employees.
 How many times over the space of a year will people change addresses, or phone numbers; get married or change bank account details?
-It’s a waste of resources for HRto input all that personal data.
+It’s a waste of resources for HR to input all that personal data.
 It makes far more sense to pass responsibility onto employees.
 HR sets up starters and leavers, and updates salary and benefits changes; managers authorise overtime and bonus awards.
-Smart systems then automate gross payroll and provide a simple sequence of steps to complete payroll processing, auto-enrolment and payments.
+Smart systems then automate gross payroll and provide a simple sequence of steps to complete payroll processing, auto-enrollment and payments.
 Removing these basic administrative tasks for Payroll will bring a step-change in the role of the Payroll professional.
 So what could the future hold?

 New combined HR and Payroll systems are game changers.
 As Payroll moves from being a reactive role to a pro- active one, your value to a business increases enormously.

 Audit and compliance become the new focus for Payroll professionals, not administration.
 Remove the routine admin from the role and you have time to see the wood for the trees.
 As the focus for Payroll switches to audit, Payroll can take control of the data and ensure that everyone is paid correctly, and on time.
 You can interrogate the data to ensure that salary data is correct for starters and leavers; that managers have authorised overtime and bonus awards on time; monitor payroll trends and exceptions from last month; and ensure regulatory compliance with statutory payments.